FPStudies/AdaBoost/README.md

 1. Path to file which contains data for teaching
 2. Path to file which contains data used in validation

 Files at the top contains number of records.
-Records are in order as above.
+Data in record is in order as above.

 ###### Output
 It prints out data set that was mean for validating and for each record it marks it if the algorithm`s guess was incorrect.